carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 ~~~
 {: .output}

-To construct the first pangenome, several _Streptococcus_ strains were considered.
-Let's search the genome of _Streptoccocus agalactie 515_, one of the original strains.

-Prior to downloading anything from the NCBI, it is advisable to verify if the information we seek
-is available in the database and its content.
-Include
-the `-n` flag within your command to do a "dry-run", which means to show the available accessions instead of downloading them.
-Use the flag `--formats` to specify the desired format, `--genera` to specify the genus (or species), and `-S` for the strain.
-The `ncbi-genome-download` command must always end with the name of the group of organisms where the search will be performed,
-which in our case is `bacteria`.
+Prior to downloading anything from the NCBI, we recommend to verify if the genome or genomes you are interested are available in the database.
+The package `ncbi-genome-download` includes the `--dry-run` or `-n` flag, which means that the algorithm only will check the genomes you specify to download, but without downloading the files.
+Other useful flags are `--formats`, which serve to specify the desired format; `--genera` to specify the genus (or species), and `-S` for the strains.
+Importantly, the `ncbi-genome-download` command must always end with the name of the group of organisms where the search will be performed, which in our case will be `bacteria`.

+So, first, let's check if one of the genomes we are interested to download, "*Streptococcus agalactiae* 515" is available in NCBI.
+We will use the flags mentioned above.

 ~~~
-$ ncbi-genome-download --formats fasta --genera "Streptococcus agalactiae" -S 515 -n bacteria
+$ ncbi-genome-download -n --formats fasta --genera "Streptococcus agalactiae" -S 515 bacteria
 ~~~
 {: .language-bash}
 ~~~